Frvnko/CS10/README.md

    - In the Chrome Store, search for "aXe, Deque Systems" and add it to Chrome
    - In Chrome/Extensions Settings, allow aXe to access URLs
    - Able to find this in Developer Tools and the Analyze Button

+#### "Writing Project" Steps
+1. Brainstorm and Record Expectations
+2. Create a Repository for this Project
+   - ReadMe.md File, including To Do List
+   - index.html with `<head>`, `<body>`, & `<footer>` additions
+3.

+Ideas to Include
+- English Reading Exemplars
+- HTML & CSS Summary Lists
+- See Individual Lessons for - take a writing project (paragraph or essay)
+- illustrate webpage features such as text additions, word definitions, images, videos, and linked web documents (other webpages)
+- also use Browser based Navigation with "open a new tab" in some places but not others

 ## Computer App Lessons using Processing-JAVA